aidgn-com/fullscore/README.md

 Since no personal information is collected, there's nothing to leak.
 With nothing stored on servers, there's nothing to hack.
 Without network requests, there's nothing to intercept.
 Hacking Full Score's data means hacking every user's browser visiting the website.
 Though only simple patterns are recorded, not sensitive personal information (PII).

 Faster page loads are just the beginning.
-The real key is that without requesting or sending data, Edge completes real-time analysis just by listening to Rhythm already flowing in the air.
+The real key is that without requesting or sending data, Edge completes real-time analysis just by listening to RHYTHM already flowing in the air.
 While traditional tools prepare numerous instruments for collection, transmission, processing, and storage, Full Score quickly begins the next performance.

 Cookies automatically disappear after a few days.
 GDPR risk is much lower than existing analytics tools.
 Like street music scattering in the wind, data naturally dissipates over time.
 Free because it doesn't promise eternity.